modelica-3rdparty/ThermoSysPro/ContributionsWorkflow.md

     If developments are required (the issue is not a question, not *refused*...):

 1. Reporter/Developer: create a new `feature` branch from `develop`. *Hint: the branch can be created from the issue itself (to link the future developments to the issue)*.

+    It is recommended to directly create a Merge Request for that branch using the appropriate tag depending on the advances:
+    - `WIP`: Work In Progress.
+    - `reviewToMerge`: to be reviewed or ongoing review.
+    - `readyToMerge`: waiting the final approval from the DevCom.
 1. Reporter/Developer: realize the necessary developments in as many *atomic* commits as needed. *Hint: cite the issue `#ID` in commit messages to link commits and issue*.
 1. Reporter/Developer: create a merge request.